Chapel Hill-Carrboro City Schools: High schools

 Phoenix Academy High School is an alternative high school for students needing a different environment.

 Academics

 The Chapel Hill-Carrboro City School District has been called one of the top 37 school districts in the United States and the top performing school district in the Southeast United States.
 This is according to the criteria of student scores on the SAT, student participation in Advanced Placement courses, and the number of National Merit Scholars.

 The district is known for its high quality student scores, especially at the high school level.
 Two of the currently open high schools, Chapel Hill High and East Chapel Hill High, have been featured as some of the nation's best by the Newsweek Top 100 High Schools, as well as The Wall Street Journal (October 15, 1999).
 Carrboro High School opened in 2007.

 Approximately one-third of the K-12 student population is identified as eligible to receive gifted services.

+A 2018 study found that the CHCCS school district has the second highest achievement gap between black and white students in the country.